 Godard's image has been laterally inversed.
 Death's skull is flatter and mask-like.
 Famine's hairdo could easily be taken for that of a woman, while the carpet, which makes no sense on the standing person, could easily be interpreted as a skirt.
 Plague's extended leg gives the impression of a walking person; her flat breast and scrawny throat has become some sort of a bib with a bow tied at the top.

 At last we have Vostre's image.
 Famine has become an expensively dressed woman, and Plague comes walking.
 The breast/bib has become part of the cloak.

 The most troublesome aspect might be the relative ages of the works.
 It is certain that Dance aux Aveugles is the oldest from ca. 1465.
 Mors de la Pomme is almost just as old, from 1468, but we will ignore that work, since its influence is only indirect.
 It is certain that the calendar is from 1499, and there are many good reasons to assume that Les loups ravissans is from around 1505.

 After this it all becomes very iffy, for it's the rule rather than the exception that the books of hours by Hardouyn and Godard are without a date.
 Therefore one typically looks in the almanacs that are placed at the beginning of the books and contain tables of the moveable feasts for the next 20-30 years.
 The argument is that nobody would pay their lifetime earnings for a book with a table of past Easters.
-This argument, tempting as it is, isn't quite water-proof though, because in those books of hours, where the year of printing has been specified, one sometimes sees that these almanacs in fact can be a few years older than the rest of the book.
-I have seen two exemplars where the almanacs were seven years old.
+This argument, tempting as it is, isn't quite water-proof though, because in those books of hours, where the year of printing has been specified, one sometimes sees that these almanacs in fact can be several years older than the rest of the book.
+For instance, Pigouchet published a splendid edition on 16th September 1498 with the almanac covering the 21 years from 1488 to 1508.

 A very concrete problem arises when we look at the relationship between the version with Latin quotes (Las Horas) and Accidens de l'Homme.